cp-algorithms/cp-algorithms/src/string/string-hashing.md

 What if we compared a string $s$ with $10^6$ different strings.
 The probability that the at least one collision happens is now $\approx 10^{-3}$.
 And if we want to compare $10^6$ different strings with each other (e.g. by counting how many unique strings exists), then the probability of at least one collision happening is already $\approx 1$.
-It is pretty much guaranteed that this task will end will a collision and returns the wrong result.
+It is pretty much guaranteed that this task will end with a collision and returns the wrong result.

 There is a really easy trick to get better probabilities.
 We can just compute two different hashes for each string (by using two different $p$, and/or different $m$, and compare these pairs instead.